JPetsis/libsnobol4/README.md

 * `public/` - Example scripts and entry point for the DDEV web container.
 * `.ddev/` - Configuration for the development environment.

+## Contributing

+Contributions are welcome!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License

 [Apache License, Version 2.0](LICENSE)